plurigrid/ontology/README.md

 #### Step 4: Close The Loop

-Review your progress made during the session.
+At the end of the day, review your progress made during the session.
 Update the action items based on the session results.
 Plan upcoming tasks to maintain momentum.
 Integrate any new frameworks or concepts that emerged during the session.